jwise7/marko-lazy/README.md

 });
 ```

-### basic example code for server-side rendering of a single marko component in an express controller for use with the server side rendering option of lazy loaded components
+### example code for server-side rendering of a single marko component in express
 ```
 import icon from '../path/to/icon.marko' const lazyComponents = {